CityofToronto/bdit_data-sources/volumes/ecocounter/readme.md

 ```

 <!-- ecocounter_pull_doc_md -->

 ## `ecocounter_pull` DAG
 The `ecocounter_pull` DAG runs daily at 3am to populate `ecocounter` schema with new data.

+- `pull_recent_outages` task is similar to `pull_ecocounter` task except it tries to pull data corresponding to zero volume outages within the last 60 days.
+This was implemented following the finding that some Ecocounters will suddenly backfill missing data due to spotty cellular signal.
+Max ~2 weeks of backfilling has been observed so the task was conservatively set to look back 60 days.

-### `check_partitions` TaskGroup
+- `check_partitions` TaskGroup
   - `check_annual_partition` checks if execution date is January 1st.
   - `create_annual_partitions` creates a new annual partition for `ecocounter.counts_unfiltered` if previous task succeeds.

 - `update_sites_and_flows` task identifies any sites and "flows" (known as channels in the API) in the API which do not exist in our database and adds them to `ecocounter.sites_unfiltered` and `ecocounter.flows_unfiltered`.
 The new rows contain a flag `validated = null` indicating they still need to be manually validated.
 A notification is sent with any new additions.
 - `pull_ecocounter` task pulls data from the Ecocounter API and inserts into the `ecocounter.counts_unfiltered` table.
 - `done` is an external task marker to trigger the `ecocounter_check` DAG for additional "yellow card" data checks.

-### `data_checks` TaskGroup
-This task group runs data quality checks on the pipeline output.
+- `data_checks` TaskGroup: This task group runs data quality checks on the pipeline output.
   - `wait_for_weather` delays the downstream data check by a few hours until the historical weather is available to add context.
   - `check_volume` checks the sum of volume in `ecocounter.counts` (filtered view) and notifies if less than 70% of the 60 day lookback avg.
   - `check_distinct_flow_ids` checks the count of distinct flow_ids appearing in `ecocounter.counts` (filtered view) and notifies if less than 70% of the 60 day lookback avg.
 <!-- ecocounter_pull_doc_md -->

 <!-- ecocounter_check_doc_md -->

 ## `ecocounter_check` DAG
 The `ecocounter_check` DAG runs daily at 4am following completion of `ecocounter_pull` to perform additional "yellow card" data checks on the new data.